pukoframework/pukoframework.github.io/docs/utilities/datatables.md

 </html>
 ```

-Then, you can add JavaScript code instantiations of DataTables as shown below.
+Initialize the DataTable in your JavaScript code as shown below:

 ```javascript
 let table = $('#example').DataTable({